vignesh8ireddy/SpringFramework/README.md

     * @Lazy(true) along with @Component disables the eager-instantiation of the singleton scope beans

 * Stereotype annotations in Spring framework
+  * @Component, @Service, @Repository, @Controller, @Configuration
+  * These annotations make java classes as spring beans (components) and also some special classes specific to those annotations

 * Working with .properties file
+  * @PropertySource(value="path_of_properties_file") used along with @Component
+    * the address present value is searched inside src/main/resources directory
+  * @Value("${key}"/$"os.name"/"$Path") : field level annotation to inject values into variable like @Autowired
+  * Environment is spring bean class whose object get info from the configured properties file, system properties and this Environment object can be injected to other spring beans using @Autowired, can be created using applicationContext.getEnvironment();
+  * getProperty() of Environment class
+  * @ImportResource("path_of_applicationContext.xml") used with @Configuration
+    * the path_of_applicationContext.xml is searched inside src/main/resources directory

 * Dependency Lookup

 * The Spring Bean Life Cycle
+  * @PostConstruct configures a java method as spring bean init life cycle method
+  * @PreDestroy configures a java method as spring bean destroy life cycle method
+  * @PostConstruct and @PreDestroy are given by javax.annotation.api (jakarta.annotation.api)
+  > 1. Bean class Loading
+  > 2. Instantiation
+  > 3. Dependency Injections
+  > 4. PostConstruct
+  > 5. Business methods
+  > 6. PreDestroy
+  > 7. DeInstantiation (Garbage Collection)
+  > 8. Bean class Unloading